Yemen president names new PM, Shi'ite Houthis welcome choice

 On Thursday, suicide bombers linked to al Qaeda killed at least 67 people in two separate attacks targeting the Houthis and an army camp in eastern Yemen.

-(Reporting by Mohammed Ghobari, additional reporting by Michelle Nichols at the United Nations, Writing by Sami Aboudi; Editing by Gareth Jones, Dominic Evans and Bernard Orr)
+(Reporting by Mohammed Ghobari, Writing by Sami Aboudi; Editing by Gareth Jones and Dominic Evans)